ttscoff/na_gem/src/_README.md

 - `na next -d 3` (list all next actions in the current directory and look for additional files 3 levels deep from there)
 - `na next marked2` (show next actions from another directory you've previously used na on)

 To see all next actions across all known todos, use `na next "*"`.
 You can combine multiple arguments to see actions across multiple todos, e.g. `na next marked nvultra`.
+Filters and search terms accept both NA search syntax and TaskPaper search syntax (see [TaskPaper search section](#taskpaper-syntax) above).

 ```
 @cli(bundle exec bin/na help next)